portworx/px-docs/px-faqs.md

 ### Are read operations parallelized?
 Yes, if replication is > 1, then different blocks will be read from different servers.
 We multisource the read operations across nodes for high-performance.

-### Can one server participate in multiple different PX clusters?
-No.  Currently only one instance of PX per server is allowed.

 ### Can Portworx work in a multi-cloud environment?
 Yes absolutely you can create a fabric, based on servers across multiple different cloud providers.